Digitizing crop damage for insurance claims

 Project details: quantifying the crop damage

 In this use case, South Drones were called out to Radvanice in the Central Bohemian region of the Czech Republic in June of 2020.
 A field owner wanted them to map a field of rape to support an insurance and legal claim for financial support.
-A successful insurance process would enable the owner to get compensation for crop damage.
-Rape, or rapeseed, with its bright yellow flowers, is an important crop in the vegetable oil market and a big financial asset.
+A successful insurance process would enable the owner to get compensation for crop damage by animals.
+Rape, or rapeseed, with its bright yellow flowers, is an important crop in the vegetable oil market as it can be processed to produce rapeseed oil, making it a big financial asset.

 |Company||South Drones ltd|